BilalGhori/Stochastic-Resonance/README.md

 # Emergence of stochastic resonance in a two-compartment hippocampal pyramidal neuron model
 This repository contains the model code and the graphic data to reproduce the main results presented in [1].
 ## Installation
-To install the code, clone or download the repo, navigate to the Model Code directory of the repo and enter the command in the terminal: (python setup.py install)
+To install the code, clone or download the repo, navigate to the Model Code directory and enter the command in the terminal: (python setup.py install)
 ## Reproduce the results
 1. Go to Model Code/ directory and enter the command in terminal: python setup.py install
 2. To generate data for Supplementary Figures S8, enter the command in terminal: python Run_Simulations_cPRmodelwIh.py